BT in England

 We work to develop solid strategic relationships with the local authorities, the Local Enterprise Partnerships, key stakeholders, business and community organisations to focus on the success and growth of local economies.

-Each geographical area has a Regional Director (RD), a senior BT manager (usually at director level) who lives in the area and understands its make up.
+Each geographical area has a Regional Chair, a senior BT manager (usually at director level) who lives in the area and understands its make up.

-Each RD leads a Board made up of representatives of each main organisational part of BT and this makes for a strong team of cross-company expertise and capability.
-The Regional Director is supported by a Regional Partnership Director whose remit is to work on the ground to develop and support locally based projects in partnership with the local authorities, Local Enterprise Partnerships and other business, governmental, charitable, and social enterprise organisations.
+Each Regional Chair leads a Board made up of representatives of each main organisational part of BT and this makes for a strong team of cross-company expertise and capability.
+The Regional Chair is supported by a Regional Partnership Director whose remit is to work on the ground to develop and support locally based projects in partnership with the local authorities, Local Enterprise Partnerships and other business, governmental, charitable, and social enterprise organisations.

 Geographical areas ( as defined by the EU - NUTS 1 statistical regions)